mattbrepo/RDKitUtils/README.md

 **RDKit version: Q32017**

 ## Why
-I collect here a series of utilities using RDKit (Open-Source Cheminformatics Software):
+I collected here a series of utilities using RDKit (Open-Source Cheminformatics Software):

 - drawMolecule.py: draw a molecule
 - printAtomBond.py: print atoms and bonds of a SMILES molecule